AdobeDocs/experience-manager-65.pt-BR/help/forms/using/reference-themes.md

 ---
-title: Temas de referência
+title: Reference Themes
-description: O AEM Forms fornece temas de formulários adaptáveis que você pode obter da Distribuição de software e usar para criar um estilo de formulário.
+description: AEM Forms provides adaptive forms themes that you can get from Software Distribution and use to style a form.
 products: SG_EXPERIENCEMANAGER/6.5/FORMS
 topic-tags: develop
 docset: aem65